 Isn’t It True Government Publications Copyright Free?

-Yes and no. Federal government publications carry no copyright protection.
+This question is another area where people lose their minds in our copyright FAQ.
+Why?
+The commonly understood answer isn’t entirely correct.
+Federal government publications carry no copyright protection.
 Hold on.
 Don’t copy the CIA website.
 There is a catch.
 This lack of copyright only exists on works created by employees of the agency in question.
 Most federal government websites are not created by internal departments.
 The work is outsourced to professional web designers, freelancers, and programmers.
 The work produced by such individuals IS copyright protected.
 To ascertain what you can and cannot use, always contact the agency first for permission.

 What About Fair Use?